 This is a tough one!
 You’ll notice many Airbnb listings charge a cleaning fee—but just what does that cover?

-While, personally, I do not think you are obligated, as a guest, to leave the Airbnb as clean as you found it, I do think you shouldn’t trash the place.
+While, personally, I do not think you are obligated, as a guest and per Airbnb etiquette, to leave the Airbnb as clean as you found it.
+I do think you shouldn’t trash the place.
 But that doesn’t give you exact guidelines, right?

 Here’s what I would say is the minimal to do to be a polite Airbnb guest: